nullbitsco/docs/snap/build_guide_en.md

 If you are using 5-pin PCB mount switches, they may take some force to insert.
 This is by design.
 For PCB mount switches, a tight fit makes the switches more stable.
 Snap in by supporting the back of the PCB, and then pushing hard on the top of the switch.
 It helps to use a spare keycap on the switch to take some of the pressure off your thumb.
 After snapping the switch in, make sure it&#39;s sitting flush against the PCB.

 Note that some of the switches go in "sideways" and "upside down".
 This is by design!
 T, Y, \, Enter, Backspace, and Caps Lock are all switches that might be installed in different orientations.
+The "\" symbol does not show up in the actual preview/final version, not sure how to change that!

 If building with hotswap sockets and a switch plate, you will need to remove the switches from the sockets after soldering in order to fit them into the plate for final assembly.

 ## 17. Solder switches or hot-swap sockets

-⚠️ **Stop!** If you are building with a switch plate, make sure that you have installed and tightened the mounting hardware ( **Step 2.11** ) and installed the stabilizers ( **Step 2.12** ) before continuing!
+⚠️ **Stop!** If you are building with a switch plate, make sure that you have installed and tightened the mounting hardware ( **Step 3.13** ) and installed the stabilizers ( **Step 3.14** ) before continuing!
 Once the switches are installed on the plate, access to the items below is difficult.

 Make sure each switch pin has enough solder to form a nice solid joint.